Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: The definition of open correlators

 \begin{rmk} We denote by $\CB C$ the graded surface that corresponds to the moduli point $F_{\Gamma(C)}(C)$, or by $\CB\Sigma$ its preferred half.
-Let $\widehat{C}'$ be the subsurface of the normalization of $C$ obtained by removing components that are neither stable nor partially stable, which admits a natural map
+Let $\widehat{C}'$ be the subsurface of the normalization of $C$ obtained by removing components that are neither stable nor partially stable.
+It admits a natural map $\phi_\Gamma:\widehat{C}'\to \CB C.$ \end{rmk} The following observations are straightforward.
+First, analogously to \cite[Observations 3.14 and 3.28]{PST14}, we have the following compatibility relation: